jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 Since Tim Gill left they have really gone downhill.
 I interviewed with them once back in the '90s for a Mac programming job and they were only interested in Windows development - not the job I wanted.

 Still, I would recommend it.
 It is a nice, downtown Denver location and a Mac job to boot.
 There are very few of those in Denver.
-It looks like you'll get some good travel time to India as well (after [[XPress]] for Windows flopped they fired all the US developers and offshored everything).
+It looks like you'll get some good travel time to India as well (after General/XPress for Windows flopped they fired all the US developers and offshored everything).
 Even if they go belly up it will have been fun while it lasted.

 Go forth and save Quark.
-Defeat the evil [[InDesign]]!
+Defeat the evil General/InDesign!
 ----

 ----
-''I really don't think it's appropriate to editorialize about someone else's job posting.
-We should be encouraging the posting of offers here, and making negative comments about individual offers does not further that goal. -CS''
+*I really don't think it's appropriate to editorialize about someone else's job posting.
+We should be encouraging the posting of offers here, and making negative comments about individual offers does not further that goal. -CS*
 ----

 ----